 I have owned 4WD utes and Wagons since the early 70’s.
 Landcruisers, Mitsubishi, Ford and they have all served me well.
 The Ram though is in a different class, it’s bigger, stronger, more powerful, more comfortable and can tow more.

-Comfort; The Ram is very comfortable.
-After driving over 300 kilometers I feel far less fatigued and tired than I have done on the same trip in other vehicles.
+The Ram is very comfortable, I feel far less fatigued and tired than I have done on the same trip in other vehicles.
 The cabin is spacious and quiet, the steering is effortless and the engine is made for country cruising.
 My wife who is no car enthusiast even commented on how comfortable and quiet the Ram is and how she doesn’t feel the bumps so much.

 One other thing and that is to acknowledge the great service offered to me by Danny and Adam at Thomas Bros Wagga.
 Thomas Bros is a highly regarded dealer in the area and their dedication to customer satisfaction is second to none.
 I would highly recommend you contact Thomas Bros if you are thinking about a new vehicle.